 - the date you received notification of your last exam (typically the end of the month after which you took your exams); or

-- the end of your training agreement.
+- the end date of your training agreement.

 ** Referees - one of your referees must be a current ICAEW member who has known you for at least the last two years in a professional capacity.
 Your current employer should be one of your referees.
 Please ensure that the referees comment on your fitness for ICAEW membership, including whether, to their knowledge, there are any criminal, disciplinary, ethical or any other matters that might affect your application.
 If your employer cannot comment on your fitness for membership, please arrange for a third reference accordingly from an ICAEW member.
+References are only valid for 3 months.

 Post-qualification and CPD requirements